sandro-sikic/sandro-sikic/readme.md

 - **DevOps** - Building skills in infrastructure management and deployment practices
 - **CI/CD** - Setting up continuous integration and deployment pipelines for seamless development

 <br clear="both">

 ## 👨‍💻 About Me

-I'm the CEO of Insago, bringing a strong background in software engineering with hands-on experience in application development, design, deployment, and quality assurance.
+Bringing a strong background in software engineering with hands-on experience in application development, design, deployment, and quality assurance.
 Over the years, I’ve honed my skills in creating high-quality software solutions that not only meet technical standards but also provide a seamless user experience.

 As both a leader and a developer, I’m passionate about innovation and constantly aim to push the boundaries of technology in ways that can drive value.
 When I'm not immersed in code or leading my team, I enjoy capturing life's moments through photography.